My name is Robert Roberts. Since 1986, my tattoo nickname has been Mad Dog because that was the name of my tattoo shop in San Francisco for 21 years.

 Where I'm At & How To Contact Me

-These days, you will find me in Sacramento CA. In fact, I just recently moved here, and hope to be in a local shop soon.
-If you want to learn more, just phone or email me.
-Top quality custom design is still the gold standard, along with free consultations.
+I live and work in Palm Springs, CA. Top quality custom design is still the gold standard, along with free consultations.
 Just as each individual is unique, the ink you get should be unique.

 Cell Phone : 916.897.1447 ||